ubench/jwks-demo/README.md

 There are several ways to authenticate with the UBench authentication server, all involving the use of JWT tokens.
 The JWT format is defined by [IETF](https://ietf.org/) specification [RFC 7519](https://tools.ietf.org/html/rfc7519).
-The preferred way is using a public/private key authentication.
+The preferred way is **using a public/private key authentication**.
 Doing so, UBench can guarantee your data safety.
 Because you generate your own private key, you are the only one who can sign the JWT token with which you request an authorization code to access the UBench API.
 Moreover, the private key doesn't leave your server.
 Only the public key is used by the UBench authentication server to verify the signature of the JWT token.